 It’s not just the horse’s energy requirements that change with increased workload.
 Feeds formulated for horses in harder work often have higher levels of vitamins and minerals some of which are powerful antioxidants.
-These are especially important to counteract some of the deleterious effects of exercise.
+These are especially important to counteract some of the effects of exercise and aid recovery.

-When feeding a fibre only ration or significantly less than recommended of a feed with added vitamins and minerals ideally the ration should be topped up with a source of vitamins and minerals such as Dengie Performance+ Balancer or Performance Vits & Mins which are both formulated with performance in mind and so have elevated levels of the key nutrients the sports horse needs.
+When feeding a fibre only ration or significantly less than recommended of a feed with added vitamins and minerals, the ration should be topped up with a source of vitamins and minerals such as Dengie Performance+ Balancer or Performance Vits & Mins.
+Both of which are formulated with performance in mind and so have elevated levels of the key nutrients the sports horse needs.

 Hannah Esberger is an international 2* dressage rider and trainer.
 She has won many of the top national dressage titles and has high hopes for her top horse, Leonidas III, who is currently competing at PSG.

 Hannah feeds alfalfa to her competition horses and youngsters.
 “Dressage requires a careful combination of energy and concentration,” she says.
 “Cereals have a tendency to hot up some of my horses, so I like to feed alfalfa, as it keeps them calm.

 “My top horse, Leonidas III, is currently on a diet of Hi-Fi Senior and Performance+ Balancer, with Alfa-Beet fed alongside ad-lib forage.
 His training regime is intense.
 This high-fibre diet provides the right level of slow-release energy and is a more natural way to feed, helping to keep his gut healthy.”
 Take a look at our other Conditioning for Showing case study, here.